MockingbirdME/game_md/magic/arcane_powers.md

     * (1+) - the difficulty to force the air to release its water is determined by how much it holds, up to 20 for desert conditions and as little as 5 for when a storm is ready to break; the character can make a difficulty of up to X plus one per additional success spent.
 If the total difficulty the caster reaches exceeds the needs of the weather it begins to rain or the strength of the rain increases, alternatively if the total difficulty the caster reaches fails to meet that needed but exceeds half of it reduce the difficulty to call rain in the area by one for X minutes.
 * Control Temperature - spell/effect or short, fire or cold, all mages
     * (+) - for each success spent the caster may add* or subtract up to X damage from a heat based damage source; the temperature of the damage source is adjusted accordingly. * if this power is gained from a arcane theme secondary skill damage may only be increased if it is of the appropriate type (eg. the fire theme allows the mage to increase the damage of an attack that deals fire damage but not one that deals cold damage).
-* Detect Talent - short, arcane, all mages
+* Detect Talent - medium, arcane, all mages
-    * (1+) - identify a character as a mage or member of a bloodline or house with difficulty X, plus one per additional success spent on this power.
-Difficulty to identify a natural mage is 5, a learned mage is 10, and a dependent mage is 15 each of these is reduced by one for each rank the character has in arcane aptitude, difficulty to identify a member of a house or bloodline is 10.
+    * (1+) - identify a characters within range as a mages or members of bloodlines or houses with difficulty X, plus one per additional success spent on this power.
+Difficulty to identify a natural mage is 5, a learned or dependent mage is 10 each of these is reduced by one for each rank the character has in arcane aptitude and increased by one for each range increment the character is in beyond close range, difficulty to identify a member of a house or bloodline is 10.
 To identify which type of mage or member the character is cost an additional three successes.
-The difficulty to identify a character can be reduced by 5 if the caster chooses a single mage type, bloodline, or house to be searching for membership in when using this power.
+The difficulty to identify a character can be reduced by 5 if the caster chooses a single mage type, bloodline, or house to be searching for membership in when using this power the difficulty can be further reduced by 5 by targeting a single character rather than the area around the caster.
 * Direct Heat - effect/spell or short, fire, all mages
     * (1 +) - for each success spent choose up to a quadrant of an spell/effect you cast/shaped or of another heat source that inflicts no more than Xd6 damage to not radiate heat.
 Additional Successes can be spent to increase the maximum size of the affected heat source by 1d6.
 * Draw Water - short, water, all mages